Ghostkwebb/Head-Ball-Inspired/README.md

 ## Download

-You can download the latest version of the game from the [Releases](https://github.com/Ghostkwebb/Head-Ball-Inspired/releases) page.
+You can download the latest version of the game for **Windows and Mac** from the [Releases](https://github.com/Ghostkwebb/Head-Ball-Inspired/releases) page.

 ## Controls